PatrickJS/cli-book/chapter-one/chapter-one.md

 	PHLMLAMEAD:~/code/creating-clis-in-nodejs$ _

 Above you can see the prompt we previously discussed.
-This is handy for running `ls` becuase it tells me which directory I will be printing the contents of.
+This is handy for running `ls` because it tells me which directory I will be printing the contents of.
 As you can see, I'm running the command from the `~/code/creating-clis-in-nodejs/` directory.

 After the dollar sign I type in my command, press enter, and view the results.